 As much as I knew the dangers associated with these rapids along with memorized photos and videos of them (thank God for the Internet), nerves are on constant alert because until one really learns the river well, it is not clear when one of these rapids are around the next bend in the river and there are dozens of class 2 – 4 rapids and hydraulics separating them.

 It is what lies outside the main current that makes this river so dangerous yet so nonchalantly boated by so many.
 With around 3000 cfs of water coming down the canyon, the main channel of navigation is often a stretch of beefy, chaotic whitewater consisting of large hydraulics.
 But, aside from lots of bouncing around, perhaps an uncomfortable five-second ride in a hole, and house-sized boulders that can be seen from a dozen yards away, running the river requires a bit less control than most.
 There is just so much water pushing you downstream, that unless something outside of the proximal realm of possibility happens, you'll end up downstream.
 And, there are long, flat pools of slowly moving water peppered between the rapids.
 What makes it dangerous is beside the main channel of water.
 On the sides of the river are urban house-sized boulders with urban neighborhood-sized slots between them.
 And, under many of them are urban porch-sized spaces.
-Deep within the Gauley River National Recreation Area, it's as if you're paddling down an urban lane of rock.
-And, many paddlers like to go between the house-sized rocks to make things interesting.
+Deep within the Gauley River National Recreation Area, it's as if you're paddling through a city of rock.
+And, many paddlers like to go into the city to make things interesting.
 Sometimes, as in the case with this year's drowning on the Upper Gauley, they don't come out until the dam holds back the water once again, making recovery possible.

 I did it.
 I braved and survived the Gauley.
 I paddled 78 river miles (a hat trick Gauley Marathon!) over roughly 20 hours in three days, flipping only a few times in those typical first-timer places; a sticky eddy line at the Iron Curtain, halfway through Iron Ring in Woodstock Hole.
 I even got cocky enough to blast through Hell Hole, a monster hydraulic in a rapid called Pure Screaming Hell.
 The overall weekend was a huge personal success and provided me with three new feathers for my whitewater cap.